(CNN) -- Here's a look at the life of Ehud Olmert, former prime minister of Israel.

 January 5, 2012 - Is indicted on bribery charges, along with 14 others, in connection with three Jerusalem real estate projects, known as the Holyland Affair.

-September 24, 2012 - Is sentenced to pay a fine of 75,300 New Israeli Shekels (about $19,000) and a 3 month suspended jail sentence.
+September 24, 2012 - Is ordered to pay a fine of 75,000 New Israeli Shekels (about $19,000) and given a one year suspended jail sentence for the breach of trust conviction.
 As part of his sentencing he is cleared to run for political office.